Search

 Moreover, the subsequent phase following data submission, which encompasses managing RAPS and EDPS response reports, can be lengthy due to diverse formats, potentially originating from sources like CMS, providers, or health plan submissions.
 Consequently, the entire cycle of risk adjustment data submission entails numerous procedures and timelines, highlighting the necessity for advance planning and preparedness.

-Planning and Preparedness – RA data submission
+Planning and Preparedness – Risk Adjustment Data Submission

 • Establish a centralized document repository: A centralized document repository is the cornerstone for optimization; it ensures accessibility to medical records, metadata aids retrieval, OCR for paper records, and analytics utilize data for risk adjustment.